All MARUG courses are for MARUG members only. Not a MARUG member yet? Become a member!

 Friday 14 September from 15.00 till 18.00 in room 5415.0042

-In the third block, an R Course will be organized.
+In the second block, an R Course will be organised.
 During this course, we will introduce you in R and we will guide you through all the steps needed to process raw data into a (predictive) model.
 The course will consist of 5 modules (the first module should be completed at home).
 At the end of the course, you will have improved your analysis capabilities and you will be able to build your own model.
 Furthermore, you will go home with an official certificate.

 The first module is an introduction to the language R. You will learn the fundamentals of this statistical modelling language.
 You will get to know what vectors, data frames and matrices are and how to handle factors.
 Furthermore, you will extract basic summary statistics and create some graphs.